 - The theoretical yield is the amount of product that can be made - In other words it's the amount of product possible from stoichiometry.
-The "perfect reaction." - This is different from the actual yield, the amount one actually produces and measures
+The "perfect reaction." - The actual yield is the amount actually produced.

 Percent Yield

 A comparison of the amount actually obtained to the amount it was possible to make